Leftover Turkey Soup

 • 1 cup milk

-• 1 package McCormick Turkey Gravy Mix (regular or gluten free)
+• 1 package McCormick Turkey Gravy Mix (gluten free, if needed)

 • 2 cups chicken or turkey broth or stock